OpenEvalProject/evals/manuscripts/elife-91798/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/91798/elife-91798-fig1-v1.jpg)

 **Figure 1.:** (A) Immunoblot of primordial follicles, growing follicles, and granulosa cells and oocytes isolated from antral follicles, probed using anti-SMAD4 and anti-SMAD2/3.
 (B) Breeding scheme to delete Smad4 in the granulosa cells using Amhr2-Cre.
 The mTmG cassette enables Cre recombinase activity to be verified through expression of EGFP.
 (C) Left: Confocal images of histological sections of paraffin-embedded 12-d ovary (i, ii) and an isolated follicle (iii) stained using an anti-green fluorescent protein (GFP) antibody and DAPI to counterstain DNA.
 Relatively few granulosa cells are GFP-positive (arrow in iii).
 Scale bars: 50 µm, 20 µm, 10 µm.
 Right: Histogram and chart showing the percentage of FACS-sorted GFP + and GFP- granulosa cells from growing follicles in a representative experiment.
 Granulosa cells expressing both td tomato and GFP and GFP alone were scored as GFP+.
 (D) Breeding scheme to delete Smad4 in vitro using generate tamoxifen-inducible ER-Cre.
 The mTmG cassette enables Cre recombinase activity to be verified through expression of EGFP.
 (E) Left: Schematic illustrating timeline of GOC exposure to tamoxifen and subsequent incubation.
 Center: Bright-field image of GOCs following incubation and confocal image of a representative GOC stained using anti-GFP antibody and DAPI to counterstain DNA.
 Scale bar = 100 µm and 10 µm, respectively.
 Right: Bar chart showing the percentage of FACS-sorted GFP + and GFP- granulosa cells from GOCs in a representative experiment.
 Granulosa cells expressing td tomato and GFP and GFP alone are counted as GFP+.
 (F) Left: Confocal image of representative GOCs stained with single-molecule RNA FISH probe for Smad4 exon 8 and DAPI to counterstain DNA.
 Right: Mean and SEM of the average number of Smad4 mRNA foci per cell (left) and relative mRNA amounts of Smad4 quantified using qRT-PCR (right) in granulosa cells five days after tamoxifen treatment.
-Number of foci: n=26 (ER-Cre-); n=21 (ER-Cre).
-Relative mRNA: n=5 for both genotypes. (+G) Immunoblot and plot of mean and SEM of SMAD4 protein content in granulosa cells from GOCs five days after tamoxifen treatment.
+Number of foci: n=26 (ER-Cre-); n=21 (ER-Cre+).
+Relative mRNA: n=5 for both genotypes.
+(G) Immunoblot and plot of mean and SEM of SMAD4 protein content in granulosa cells from GOCs five days after tamoxifen treatment.
 A. n=11 for both genotypes.
 Statistical analysis using t-test (F, left) and one-sample t-test (F, right, and G), ***p<0.001; ****p<0.0001.

 We, therefore, turned to mice that expressed Cre under the control of a tamoxifen-inducible form of the estrogen receptor (ER) gene promoter (Rosa26CreERT2, hereafter termed ER-Cre).
 Because ER is expressed in pituitary gonadotropes and SMAD4 regulates the transcription of the Fshb gene encoding the β-subunit of follicle-stimulating hormone (Li et al., 2018), this model could not be used in vivo.
 GOCs from mid-growth stage follicles (diameter 100–120 μm) were, therefore, isolated, exposed to tamoxifen for one day and then incubated in tamoxifen-free medium for another five days.
 Under these conditions, a substantial fraction of the granulosa cells underwent Cre-mediated recombination, as indicated by the expression of GFP in immunostained GOCs and by FACS analysis (Figure 1E).
 This in vitro system was used for the experiments described here.